-To give an idea of timeframes of these phases, note that our 1.7-M$_\odot$ model with solar metallicity spends approximately 13.7\,Myr on the pre-main-sequence, 1683\,Myr on the main sequence, and 29.8\,Myr in the post-main-sequence contraction phase.
+To give an idea of timeframes of these phases, note that our 1.7-M$_\odot$ model with solar metallicity spends approximately 13.7\,Myr on the pre-MS, 1683\,Myr on the MS, and 29.8\,Myr in the post-MS contraction phase.
 Figure\:\ref{fig:barplot_phases} summarizes the fractional time spent in each phase for models across a range of masses and metallicities.
 Table\,\ref{tab:rot_impact} presents the corresponding absolute times and peak surface rotation velocities for models initiated with different rotational velocities.
 We find that moderate rotation (up to $\Omega/\Omega_{\rm crit} \sim 0.3$) has little effect on the durations of each evolutionary phase, with differences remaining below 1\% for the pre-MS and MS, and under 20\% for the post-MS contraction phase.

 Although subgiant \dsct stars may offer insights into the late stages of pulsational evolution, several factors justify our decision to exclude this phase from our model grid.
 While the total time spent in the subgiant phase is comparable to that of the post-MS contraction phase, the time spent within the classical instability strip is significantly shorter.
 As a result, the expected fraction of observable pulsating subgiant \dsct stars is low.
 Moreover, mode identification in this regime is especially challenging due to the emergence of complex pulsation spectra involving mixed modes, avoided crossings, and potential mode coupling.
-These features emerge due to sharp sound-speed gradients at the edge of the receding convective core, caused by chemical composition gradients left by core hydrogen burning \citep{reese_frequency_2017, dornan_effects_2022, winther_K444_2023}. \textsc{gyre}, does not account for mode coupling and so computed frequencies in this regime, where such coupling is expected to be significant, may be inaccurate.
-The traditional approximation of rotation, which we adopted for computing g\:mode frequencies, also becomes increasingly inaccurate in post-MS models \citep{mathis_traditional_2019, dhouib_traditional_2021}.
+These features emerge due to sharp sound-speed gradients at the edge of the receding convective core, caused by chemical composition gradients left by core hydrogen burning \citep{reese_frequency_2017, dornan_effects_2022, winther_K444_2023}. \gyre, does not account for mode coupling and so computed frequencies in this regime, where such coupling is expected to be significant, may be inaccurate.
+The traditional approximation of rotation, which we adopted for computing g-mode frequencies, also becomes increasingly inaccurate in post-MS models \citep{mathis_traditional_2019, dhouib_traditional_2021}.
 Accurate treatment of pulsation--rotation coupling in this regime requires full two-dimensional modelling, which is computationally infeasible for grids of this scale.